ostronic/datasaver/README.md

 #:  Author: ostronics {fg_daemon}

-#:  Mail(Buy me a coffee):  zagzag.drank337@passinbox.com

-#:  This project is open for collaboration, for implementation on Windows OS PC just as the datasaver button is on the scroll bar on Android mobile devices.
+#:  This project is open for collaboration, for implementation on Windows OS PC: just as the datasaver button is on the scroll bar on Android mobile devices.